 Please click here to download a full version of my curriculum vitae.

 Matthew Lee is an Assistant Professor of Strategy at INSEAD, based in Singapore.
 His current research focuses on social entrepreneurship as a setting for institutional hybridization, the process by which multiple existing organizational templates recombine into innovative organizational practices.
 Other, ongoing research examines corporate social responsibility (CSR) and how the presence of corporations shapes the social structure of the communities in which they are embedded.
-His research is published or forthcoming in journals including the Strategic Management Journal, Academy of Management Annals, Research in the Sociology of Organizations, and the Stanford Social Innovation Review, and has been recognized with several awards.
+His research is published or forthcoming in journals including the Academy of Management Journal, Organization Science, Strategic Management Journal, Academy of Management Annals, Research in the Sociology of Organizations, and the Stanford Social Innovation Review, and has been recognized with several awards.
 He serves on the editorial board of Administrative Science Quarterly, the leading journal in organizational theory.

 Matthew completed his doctoral training at Harvard Business School.
 Prior to his academic career, he was a consultant with the Bridgespan Group, a management consultancy serving social sector organizations.
-He is also a graduate of the Pennsylvania State University and a past Fulbright scholar.
+He is a graduate of the Pennsylvania State University and a past Fulbright scholar.